Pfizer buying spree continues with $5.4B hematology deal - KESQ

 “I think we’re very excited about the opportunities that are ahead of us and the flexibility that our balance sheet gives us to pursue those,” he said during a call to discuss second-quarter results.

-Shares of Global Blood Therapeutics Inc., based just outside San Francisco, rose 4% before the opening bell.
+Shares of Global Blood Therapeutics Inc., based just outside San Francisco, rose more than 4% to $66.68 before the opening bell.
 Shares of Pfizer were essentially flat.